mariateresachaves/BigBlueButton/ESOF-DOCS/Software_Testing/Degree_Testability.md

  * Another important issue is that there are no **regression testing**, so there is no clue if other modules were affected by the modifications that were made

- * Since there is no feedback from customers, the developers don't mind implementing the **acceptance tests**
+ * Since there is no feedback from customers (except from inquiries), the developers don't mind implementing the **acceptance tests**

 ##15.3.
 How to improve BigBlueButton testability